About Us

 Physical Requirements and Work Environment:

-• Works in standard office conditions and climate.
+• Generally works in standard office conditions and climate.

 It is the School’s policy to provide equal employment opportunity to all employees and applicants for employment without regard to race, color, religion, gender, national origin, age, genetic information, veteran status, or disability or any other characteristic protected under federal, state, or local anti-discrimination laws.
 It is the intent and resolve of the School to comply with the letter and the spirit of the law in the implementation of all facets of equal opportunity.
 The School’s equal employment opportunity practices extend to recruitment, hiring, selection, compensation, benefits, transfer, promotion, training, discipline, and all other terms, conditions, and privileges of employment.